-You've probably heard of Garmin, which is why you've come to this list.
-You might not know that for 30 years the brand has been making devices for the automotive, aviation and marine industries, but it's getting notable success in fitness.
+You've probably heard of Garmin, which is why you've come to this list of the best Garmin watches.
+You might not know that for 30 years the brand has been making devices for the automotive, aviation and marine industries, but it's now getting notable success in fitness.

-There are loads to choose from here, with most serious runners decked out in something from this brand, thanks to ease of use, decent prices and - most importantly - accurate and powerful tracking.
+There are loads of Garmin watches to choose from.
+Most serious runners are decked out in something from this brand, thanks to ease of use, decent prices and - most importantly - accurate and powerful tracking.

 Garmin also has one of the widest portfolios, from the budget Forerunner 10 to the expensive-but-powerful Fenix 5 Plus range, and its devices are among the best running watches you can buy right now.